vatpac-technology/pilot-resources/docs/local-procedures/melbourne.md

 Once the aircraft is cleared, the aircraft may enter the controlled airspace, and perform an orbit around the outside of Melbourne City.
 Once the aircraft has completed the orbit, they may notify the ATC of their completion.

-YOU: `VCY, Orbit complete, tracking via Point Ormond for Moorabbin.`
+YOU: `VCY, Orbit complete, tracking direct Brighton.`

-ATC: `VCY, Control services terminated, frequency change approved.`
+ATC: `VCY, Control services terminated.`

-YOU: `Control services terminated, frequency change approved, VCY.`
+YOU: `Control services terminated, VCY.`

 ## to do list. (remove later)
-- city orbits OK!
 - sunbury corridor
-- bay VFR route
 - visual STARs to YMML
 - YMEN tower closed procedures